cliff-rosen/jam-bot/_specs/asset_management_architecture.md

 - ✅ Consistent scoping mechanism across all asset types
 - ✅ No separate mission_id/hop_id foreign keys needed

-### 2. **Flexible Asset Resolution**
+### 2. **Direct Asset References**
-- ✅ Tool execution can check hop-level assets first, fall back to mission-level
+- ✅ Tools reference assets by ID directly - no name resolution needed
-- ✅ Asset keys can be reused across different scopes
+- ✅ Asset IDs are assigned when asset is conceptually created
-- ✅ Natural hierarchy: hop assets override mission assets with same key
+- ✅ No redundant asset_key field - asset.name serves display purposes

 ### 3. **Simplified Queries**
 - ✅ Get all assets for a mission: `WHERE scope_type='mission' AND scope_id=mission_id`
 - ✅ Get all assets for a hop: `WHERE scope_type='hop' AND scope_id=hop_id`
-- ✅ Find specific asset: `WHERE scope_type=?
-AND scope_id=?
-AND asset_key=?`
+- ✅ Find specific asset: `WHERE id=asset_id`

 ### 4. **Database Efficiency**
-- ✅ Unique constraint prevents duplicate asset keys within same scope
+- ✅ Single unique identifier (asset_id) for all references
 - ✅ Efficient indexes on (scope_type, scope_id) for fast scoped queries
 - ✅ No need for complex foreign key relationships or junction tables
 - ✅ Full content loaded only when explicitly requested